techstonia/techstonia.github.io/_posts/2015-12-03-scraping-with-phantomjs-and-python.markdown

 subtitle: "Learn how to parse JavaScript heavy sites with Python, Selenium and PhantomJS."
 author: techstonia
 ---
 This tutorial explores how to scrape sites where the content is loaded dynamically via JavaScript.
 The tools we use are Python, PhantomJS and Selenium.
-You can clone the github repository from [here](https://github.com/techstonia/scraping_phantomjs).
+You can clone the github repository from <a href="https://github.com/techstonia/scraping_phantomjs" target="_blank">here</a>.

 ## Problem
 Nowadays a lots of sites use JavaScript to load their content dynamically.
-For example let's take a look at [ATP Singles USA tennis results 2015](http://www.scoreboard.com/en/tennis/atp-singles/us-open-2015/results/).
+For example let's take a look at <a href="http://www.scoreboard.com/en/tennis/atp-singles/us-open-2015/results/" target="_blank">ATP Singles USA tennis results 2015</a>.
 You can see that all the matches are listed below:

 <img class='img-responsive center-block' src='img/scoreboard-tennis.png'>